Tue

 Daily Timing

-Sampled indicators for Wangaratta place conditions in the quiet band at 42% potential bite intensity.
+Current data for Wangaratta place conditions in the quiet range at 35% potential bite intensity.

 Solunar Score Today